 A Senate committee report in June 2015 addressed import dependency, declining refining capacity, and non-compliance with the International Energy Agency’s 90-day stockholding requirement.
 It sank without trace.
 (Source: Senate Rural and Regional Affairs Committee, 2015)

 The government’s own Liquid Fuel Security Review in 2019 said maintain domestic refining capacity.
-The government ignored its own review.
+The government did not follow its own review’s recommendation.
 (Source: DCCEEW, 2019)

 Exercise Catalyst, a war game run that same year, found it would take 21 days to declare a fuel emergency.
 The diesel stockpile lasts roughly that long.
 (Source: ABC News, January 2025)